 |Cash paid to acquire new plant||(800)|

 |Cash paid to construct new buildings||(18)|

 |Cash receipt from sale of investment in EF Ltd.||50|

 - The whole $800 million spent on acquisition of the plant is classified as a cash flow from investing activities.
 The financing proportion only impacts receipts in financing activities

 - Cash receipt from sale of plant equals written down value of the plant of $150 million minus the loss of $10 million.

-- Receipt of principal is reported as an investing cash inflow while dividend income and interest income is not included in cash flows from investing activities under US GAAP.
-It is reported as a cash inflow from operating activities.
+- Receipt of principal is reported as an investing cash inflow while dividend income and interest income are not included in cash flows from investing activities under US GAAP.
+It is reported as cash inflows from operating activities.